-Behavioral Health Redesign

-Effective January 1, 2018, ODM implemented comprehensive reforms to mental health and substance abuse treatment services, known as behavioral health redesign.
-These redesign initiatives were not effective during the CY 2016 FFS base data utilized for rate setting activities, and include the following:
+Behavioral Health Carve-In and Redesign.
+Effective July 1, 2018, outpatient and professional behavioral health (BH) services are covered benefits in the MMC program.
+These benefits were previously provided to MMC members under the fee-for-service (FFS) program.
+FFS claims from CY 2017 served as the base data for estimating the impact to MMC capitation rates associated with BH carve-in.
+In addition, ODM implemented comprehensive reforms to mental health and substance abuse treatment services, known as behavioral health redesign.
+These redesign initiatives were not effective during the CY 2017 FFS base data period utilized for rate setting activities, and include the following:

-Expanding Medicaid rehabilitation options for individuals with the highest intensity needs through assertive community treatment programs, intensive home based treatment for youth, and residential treatment for substance abuse disorders;

-- Recoding Medicaid BH services to align with current health care payment standards which support the coordination of benefits and integration of behavioral and physical care; and, - Adjusting the Medicaid BH fee schedule, including any changes in the utilization base.
+- Expanding Medicaid rehabilitation options for individuals with the highest intensity needs through assertive community treatment programs, intensive home based treatment for youth, and residential treatment for substance abuse disorders; - Recoding Medicaid BH services to align with current health care payment standards which support the coordination of benefits and integration of behavioral and physical care; and, - Adjusting the Medicaid BH fee schedule, including any changes in the utilization base.

 ODM provided a utilization mapping from current BH services to the expanded BH services offered under BH redesign.
 We repriced the existing costs to the BH redesign fee schedule using the utilization mapping to reflect the expanded BH procedures.
 We also repriced claims that will be receiving an increase in the fees due to BH redesign.
-We relied on CY 2016 FFS data to determine the impact of each component of BH redesign impact.
+We relied on CY 2017 FFS data to determine the impact of each component of BH redesign impact.